A patient who may require an intervention that is covered by a CPF clinical policy should discuss this with their GP if they are concerned.

 What does it do?

 The CPF meets regularly to discuss issues that arise when trying to meet the health needs of Cambridgeshire within limited resources.
 The role of the CPF is to advise the CCG on the clinical effectiveness, cost effectiveness, appropriateness and relative priority of new and existing treatments/services.
 If a treatment is of unproven effectiveness, poor cost effectiveness or of low overall priority, the Forum considers under what circumstances the treatment should be available in Cambridgeshire and Peterborough under the National Health Service.
-See the CCG's Ethical Framework to Support the Development of Clinical Policies: Ethical Framework
+Find out more on the CCG's Ethical Framework to Support the Development of Clinical Policies.

 The process of priority setting by the CPF is designed to be open, transparent and consistent.
 It uses systematic methodology, an evidence-based approach and wider consultation within the process.
-See the CPF's briefing paper on levels of evidence/study quality in relation to policy development: briefing paper
+Find out more on levels of evidence/study quality in relation to policy development.

-The Terms of Reference of the CPF are available here: CPF Terms of Reference
+The Terms of Reference of the CPF are also available.

 Who is a member of the CPF?